 Asides the regular connectivity options and port selections found on the original Surface Studio, the Surface Studio 2 now comes with a USB-C port.
 The new Surface Studio comes out-of-the-box with running the Professional version of Microsoft’s Windows 10 operating system (Windows 10 Pro).

-The base model of the Surface Studio 2 will be available for $3,499 while the second model with the higher configurations will cost $4,799.
+Microsoft Surface Studio 2 price starts at around $3,499 for the base model and the second model with the higher configurations will cost $4,799.
 Pre-order of the upgraded desktop began immediately after it was unveiled but it is expected to go on sale on October 16.